arasevic/p1_movie_trailer_website/README.md

 the html that displays the names of each movie along with each movies poster.
 Once you click on each movie it will play the trailer for the movie. movies.py contains the class description for a movie instance along with a single instance method.
+To run the program from the command line run the following command: python driver.py
+Alternatively, if you open the file driver.py within the IDLE environment, just press the F5 button on your keyboard or select "Run Module" from the Run menu option in IDLE.